What information we collect about you

 Right to Review and Rectify Your Personal Information

 You may access your account at any time to correct, update, or delete inaccuracies by logging into your account through our Sites and Applications.
 If additional assistance is required to change or delete inaccuracies within your personal information or you would like to know what information about you was collected, please contact us at email@example.com.
-We reserve the right to charge for copies of data requested.
+We reserve the right to charge for copies of data requested

 Right to Remove or Withdraw Consent

-You have the right to withdraw consent where such consent is required to share or use data, however, you will not be able to opt-out on via our Sites and Applications.
+You have the right to withdraw consent where such consent is required to share or use data, however, you will not be able to optout via our Sites and Applications.
 You may request that we delete your personal information.
 If you receive communications from us and no longer wish to receive them, please follow the opt out or removal instructions in the email.
-To delete your account, you must contact us at firstname.lastname@example.org if you are the Customer/School, or by contacting your School if you are a User, Parent or Student.
+To delete your account, you must contact us at firstname.lastname@example.org if you are the Customer/School, or by contacting your School if you are a User, Parent, or Student.
 Since your personal information is required for us to provide the services or to you, deleting it will also terminate your access to the services.
 We may be required by law, to retain it to exercise or defend legal claims, or contractual obligations with our customers to retain some information in connection with our obligation to provide the services.
 We may de-identify and anonymize some data for purposes of retaining it.

 If you would like us to transmit your personal information to another company providing similar services and we are required to so by law, we will work with them to do so upon request and verification of such request with both the requestor and the company receiving the personal information.

-We will provide you reasonable mechanisms to exercise your choice regarding receipt of information from Wefivesoft.
+We will provide you with reasonable mechanisms to exercise your choice regarding receipt of information from Wefivesoft.
 When you receive an email from us, you may opt-out from receiving future emails from Wefivesoft by clicking on the unsubscribe link contained in the e-mail, by writing to us at the address provided in the email, or by contacting us at support@Wefivesoft.com.

 How to transfer information we collect internationally

-If you provide personal information to us directly, we will transmit your data, including all your personal information, to the United States by default in order to fulfill our contractual obligations to you unless an alternate customer data locality has been agreed upon.
+If you provide personal information to us directly, we will transmit your data, including all your personal information, to the United States by default to fulfill our contractual obligations to you unless an alternate customer data locality has been agreed upon.

 Other important privacy information